Authentic Rumi on a London theatre

-London, United Kingdom – In a large room of the Royal Shakespeare Company’s London-based quarters, a rehearsal ensemble gets to work.
+London, United Kingdom – In a large room of the Royal Shakespeare Company’s London quarters, a rehearsal ensemble gets to work, knee-deep in final preparations for Rumi: The Musical.

-Nadim Naaman, a British-Lebanese singer, actor and writer Dana Al Fardan, known as Qatar’s first female composer, and a mostly Middle Eastern, North African, and South Asian cast and crew are knee-deep in final preparations for Rumi: the Musical, a stage production which brings to life the story of Jalal al-Din Rumi, the revered Persian poet.
+The stage production brings to life the story of Jalal al-Din Rumi, the revered Persian poet.
+The group includes Nadim Naaman, a British-Lebanese singer, actor and writer Dana Al Fardan, known as Qatar’s first female composer, and several other mostly Middle Eastern, North African, and South Asian members.

-Rumi expressed his ideologies through music and dance, Naaman, who plays Rumi, told Al Jazeera during a break from the rehearsals, “the components of musical theatre”.
+Rumi expressed his ideologies through music and dance, “the components of musical theatre”, Naaman, who plays Rumi, told Al Jazeera during a rehearsal break.
+They decided to “take [Rumi’s] text … and see what happens”, he added.

-Known simply as Rumi, the Sufi poet’s aphorisms are quoted endlessly in the West – found in the lyrics of songs by pop stars from Madonna to Coldplay, on paraphernalia sold online, or scattered on social media messages hoping to inspire.
+Known simply as Rumi, the Sufi poet’s aphorisms – or aphorisms attributed to him – are quoted endlessly in the West.
+In the lyrics of songs by pop stars from Madonna to Coldplay, on paraphernalia sold online, or on social media messages hoping to inspire.

-But Rumi, still the best-selling poet in the US today due to translations of his work by Coleman Barks in the mid-70s, is often stripped of his Muslim identity.
+But Rumi, still the best-selling poet in the US today due to translations of his work by Coleman Barks in the mid-1970s, is often stripped of his Muslim identity.

-It is the authentic Rumi that Naaman and Al Fardan hope to bring audiences worldwide – played by those who represent the region he was from.
+It is that Rumi Naaman and Al Fardan hope to bring audiences worldwide – played by people who came from the same region.

 “Across the Middle East … there are many fans of the arts and many fans of theatre, but they spent their whole life only seeing Western stories on stage,” said Naaman.